 First, place your cursor in the document where you would like your Table of Contents to go.
 Then go to References > Table of Contents to insert a automatic table of contents using one of the two automatic options.

 If you need to customise what headings appear in your table of contents, select Custom Table of Contents.
-Here you can change the separator between the headings and the page numbers along with how many 'levels' of headings you want to include (Heading 1 = Level 1 etc).
+Here you can change what appears between the headings and the page numbers on each line of the table of contents (referred to as a "tab leader") along with how many 'levels' of headings you want to include (Heading 1 = Level 1 etc).
 If you have created your own styles that need to be included in the Table of Contents, select the Option... button to edit which styles are included.

 If you make changes to your headings or the order of your document after adding an automatic table of contents, it will not automatically update.
 When finishing a document, make sure to update your table of contents so it correctly reflects the order of the document.
 Right-click on any of the text in your table of contents and select Update field > Update entire table.